bottlerocket-os/hotdog/README.md

 ```
 If you wish to opt-out of `hotdog` even when it is enabled by default, specify
 `--runtime runc`.

-## How it works

-When runc sets up the container, it invokes `hotdog-cc-hook`.  `hotdog-cc-hook`
-bind-mounts the hotpatch files into the container's filesystem at
-`/dev/shm/.hotdog`.
-After the main container process starts, runc invokes
-`hotdog-poststart-hook`, which uses `nsenter` to enter the container's
-namespaces and fork off a `hotdog-hotpatch` process.  `hotdog-hotpatch` runs
-several times with decreasing frequency (currently 1s, 5s, 10s, 30s) to detect
-and hotpach JVMs inside the container.

-## Limitations

-* Hotdog only provides hotpatching support for Java 8, 11, 15, and 17.
-* Hotdog only runs for a short time at the beginning of a container's lifetime.
-  If new Java processes are started after the `hotdog-hotpatch` process exits,
-  they will not be hot patched.
-* Hotdog works best when the container has its own pid namespace.
-If hotdog is
-  used with a container that has a shared pid namespace, the `hotdog-hotpatch`
-  might remain for a short time after the container exits.
-* Hotdog injects its components into `/dev/shm/.hotdog` inside the container.
-  If `/dev/shm` does not exist (such as in the case of Docker containers
-  launched with `--ipc=none`), hotdog will not be injected into the container
-  and will not provide hotpatching.

 ## Troubleshooting